Biblical Theology

 Transition to Mattanah:The verse concludes by stating that the Israelites went from the wilderness to Mattanah after digging the well.
 Mattanah was a place located in the territory of the Amorites, and its specific significance is not further mentioned in the Bible.

-Overall, Numbers 21:18 showcases the Israelites’ journey through the wilderness and emphasises the practical steps they took to ensure their survival.
+Overall, Numbers 21:18 showcases the Israelites’ journey through the wilderness and emphasizes the practical steps they took to ensure their survival.
 It also highlights the role of Moses as the lawgiver and the importance of unity and collaboration within the community.

 Share this: